mayembe-martin/software_architecture_schedules/features&responsibilities.md

 #### Feature breakdown

-0. The student logs in
+0. The student presses the 'Timetable' button in the main dashboard
+1. The system loads the timetable information for the current week
-1. The timetable for the current week shows each course's (which the student is enrolled into) lecture and practical time slots
+2. The timetable for the current week shows each course's (which the student is enrolled into) lecture and practical time slots
-2. If a course button is pressed in the schedule, a course detail page is opened ('Viewing the course info' feature)
+3. A course button is pressed in the schedule:
+  a.
+The system loads the course detail page ('Viewing the course info' feature)
+  b.
+The course detail page is shown
-3. If the 'Whole year' button is pressed, the schedule for the whole year is shown
+4. If the 'Whole year' button is pressed:
+  a.
+The system loads the schedule for the whole year
+  b.
+The whole year schedule page is shown
+  c.
+The button is now labeled as 'Current week', by pressing it, the student reverses to the current week timetable

 #### Responsibilities

 ##### Business responsibilities
+* Switch the timetable mode
+* Request the current week timetable info
+* Request the whole year timetable info
+* Request the course's detail page
+* Request the student's enrolled courses info
+* Request the course's lecture and practical timeslot info

+##### Technical responsibilities
+* Display the 'Timetable' button in the main dashboard
+* Display the current week timetable
+* Display the whole year timetable
+* Display the lecture/practical time slot
+* Display the 'Whole year'/'Current week' button
-* Load the student's enrolled courses
+* Load the student's enrolled courses info
-* For each course, load the lecture and practical timeslots, also load their availability this week
+* Load the course's lecture and practical timeslot info
-* Load the individual course info
+* Load the timetable for the current week
 * Load the timetable for the whole year

-##### Presentation responsibilities
-* Display the timetable
-* Display the 'Whole year' button
-* Display the whole year timetable

 ### Feature: Viewing the course info (student)